Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Store/InitializePurchase.md

 --- | --- | ---
 `itemID` | Yes | The definition index for the item you want to purchase `quantity` | Yes | Number of copies to purchase.
-Maximum value of `20` `cost` | Yes | The current total price for `quantity` items (before taxes).
+Maximum value of `20` `cost` | Yes | The total price (before taxes) for `quantity` items in the currency used by `botName` on the Steam store.
+This value should be an integer representing an amount in that currency’s lowest unit (ex: 250 cents, not 2.50 dollars).
 If the item is on sale, the sale price is used instead of the base price
 `supplementalData` | No | Additional data needed for certain values of `itemID`.
-Souvenir Packages for example use this to specify which match the package is associated with
+Souvenir Packages for example use the `matchid` of a tournament match to determine the kind of Souvenir Package

+> [!NOTE]
+> `itemID` and `cost` can be determined using the [GetStoreData](/CS2Interface/IPC/Documentation/Store/GetStoreData.md) API.  `supplementalData` can be determined using the [GetTournamentInfo](/CS2Interface/IPC/Documentation/Matches/GetTournamentInfo.md) API.

 ## Response Result